Justworks Product Manager Salary in New York City Area | $127K-$200K+ | Levels.fyi

 The median Product Manager compensation in New York City Area package at Justworks totals $200K per year.
-View the base salary, stock, and bonus breakdowns for Justworks's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Justworks's total compensation packages.
 Last updated: 10/1/2025

 Company